 Satan: Morgoth (Melko, Melkor).
-The "Athrabeth Finrod ah Andreth" and some of JRRT's letters explicitly identify the two, though most narratives don't.
+The "Athrabeth Finrod ah Andreth", The Notion Club Papers, and some of JRRT's letters explicitly identify the two, though most narratives don't.

 Sdrawkcab Alias: Beren and Finrod Felagund, while masquerading as Orcs in some of the earliest versions "The Lay of Leithian."
 Felagund gives his own name as Dungalef and Beren's as Nereb when they're captured by Sauron.
-That seems to work, but they still get found out.
-It's hard to understand why an Elf over 1000 years old would come up with such transparent pseudonyms (both characters are famous), let alone why a Maia older than the universe would fall for it.
+Those aliases were useless because he already suspected that they were not Orcs, but it's hard to understand why an Elf over 1000 years old would come up with such transparent pseudonyms (both characters are famous).

 Shoo Out the Clowns: In The Book of Lost Tales, Sauron is a giant talking cat (who tests Beren's skills as a trapper by having him catch three mice, because his castle is positively overrun with them), Morgoth has a wife and kids, an Elvish defector invents tanks, Elves gradually turn into miniature fairies, the most famous elven musician is named "Tinfang Warble," and Morgoth is banished from the world when he climbs up a gigantic pine-tree to escape the Valar and they cut it down under him.
 But by the early 1930s, The Silmarillion was much closer to its 1977 form, and much less whimsical.